How the ITP Works

 - Grade of "C" or higher

-Only courses with grades of a “C’ or higher will be accepted as transfer credits to apply toward the AAS in Interpreter Training.
-A minimum cumulative college GPA of 2.0 on a 4.0 scale is required to be eligible for application to the ITP.
+Only courses with grades of “C’ or higher will be accepted as transfer credits to apply toward the AAS in American Sign Language-English Interpreter Preparation program.
+A minimum cumulative college GPA of 2.0 on a 4.0 scale is required to be eligible for application to the AEIP.
 If you have not completed at least 12 hours of college credit, your high school GPA will be used.

 - ACT Test Scores

 You must have applied to the JCCC program before testing.
-Results of ACT tests taken prior to February 15, 2007 are not acceptable.
-In order to be eligible for an interview you must score a minimum of 18 on both the Composite and English portions.
+Results of ACT tests taken prior to February 16, 2008 are not acceptable.
+In order to be eligible for an interview you must score a minimum of 21 on the composite portion.
 ACT scores MUST be turned in prior to the application deadline.
 For information about taking the ACT test if you need to, contact the Testing Center.

 Enrollment in Program:

 The courses must be taken sequentially as outlined in the Associate of Applied Science degree requirements.
-If you drop any interpreter training course without prior approval from the program facilitator, you will be dropped from the program and will need to reapply to the Interpreter Training Program in order to re-enroll in interpreter Training courses.
+If you drop any AEIP course without prior approval from the program facilitator, you will be dropped from the program and will need to reapply to the AEIP in order to re-enroll.

 Grades in the Program:

 All students are expected to earn a grade of "C" or higher in all courses in order to continue.
-Students not earning at least a grade of "C" in both the Interpreter Training Program and general education requirements will not be allowed to continue in the program.
+Students not earning at least a grade of "C" in both the AEIP and general education requirements will not be allowed to continue in the program.

 During your third semester, you will participate in 30 hours of off-site observation.
 During your fourth semester, you will complete 270 hours of off-site fieldwork.